 This post comes in two parts:

 On December 5, 2019, I had a post removed from Instagram after being flagged for violating TOS.
-I continue to believe that the post (a text-based image on harm reduction) did not violate Instagram’s “community guidelines,” but it incurred the wrath of a removal + shadowban + grayban anyway.
+I continue to believe that the post (a text-based image on an evidence-based approach to harm reduction) did not violate Instagram’s “community guidelines,” but it incurred the wrath of a removal + shadowban + grayban anyway.

 WHAT IS A SHADOWBAN?